-- Contribute to the Scotland's International Language Training, SCILT, programme of work to support the learning of BSL as part of policy development on Languages provision. - Take account of any national guidance for teachers or support staff working with pupils who use BSL, in order to improve their experiences across all aspects of the curriculum, within and out with the school day.
+- Contribute to the SCILT programme of work to support the learning of BSL as part of policy development on Languages provision. - Take account of any national guidance for teachers or support staff working with pupils who use BSL, in order to improve their experiences across all aspects of the curriculum, within and outwith the school day.